jasonsturges/vite-typescript-npm-package/README.md

     git commit -m "Initial commit"
     ````

+There is no package lock included so that you may chose either `npm` or `yarn`.

 Remember to use `npm search <term>` to avoid naming conflicts in the NPM Registery for your new package name.